-Due to the current pandemic, exams, results day and appeals have a different process this year.
+Due to the current pandemic, exams, results day and appeals had a new process in 2020.
 For more details, check out our article on What You Need to Know about GCSEs and A-levels 2020.

 On the 12 August the education secretary announced that GCSE and A-level students in England could accept their calculated grade, or appeal to receive a valid mock result, or sit autumn exams to ensure the achievements of young people are recognised.